sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 # Simple Arduino-based Weather Station

-*See also: why buy a professional weather station for 30$ if you can build your own for 40$, although with less functionality and more frustration?*
+*Also known as: building your own weather station for 40$ instead of buying a professional one for 30$ offering more functionality and less frustration.

 The screen of the lovely weather station with a backlit sun and clouds, purchased a few weeks ago from Aliexpress for 15$, reads (as ever so often): "Indoor temperature: 20.6 C, indoor humidity: 56%.
 Outdoor temperature: -.-- C, outdoor humidty: --%".
 This journey begins on a Tuesday morning as I am looking at our certainly cute but not too reliable weather station.
 The base station lost connection to the outdoor unit - again.
 "Why not build your own then?", I said to myself, and so I did.